YourDataStories/harvesters/README.md

-# harvesters
+# Harvesters
-Harvesters acquire data from open data sources and the social Web.
+The harvesters under development perform the collection of data both from dynamically updated APIs and HTML pages and data repositories and include the associated validators that are employed for assessing the quality of harvested data, cleaning data, and validating them according to the data model requirements.